 NRS is the national communications system for runaway, homeless and at-risk youth, serving the United States and its territories.
 They are a 24-hour facility that is available to youth and parents that are in crisis due to family dynamics, abuse, neglect, economics, and other challenges.

 Peer Education Program

 As Peer Outreach Workers, we come to our positions with life experiences.
-Once we’re hired with AYA we go through a lot of training.
+Once we’re hired, we go through a lot of training.
 After our training is done we do our best to facilitate presentations for you.
 Topics vary and are facilitated as requested.
 You say what you want to learn about and we’ll gather resources and knowledge to put it together.
 So far we’ve done presentations on the following:

 - Balancing Education and Employment

 - Harm Reduction

 - Sexual Assault

 Peer led presentations are held weekly at our drop in center at 2601 Arctic Boulevard in Anchorage.
 Our trainings are open to youth and young adults between the ages 13-23.
 There will be full meals, beverages and door prizes!!
 Follow us on Facebook @PowerCenteratAlaskaBehavioralHealth to learn about upcoming presentations.